-Ytterbium has several unique properties:
+Ytterbium metal has several unique properties:

 Bright Appearance: Ytterbium has a shiny surface but slowly turns golden or brown when exposed to air.